MilovanMilovanov/quiz-app/README.md

 - [State Management](#state-management)
 - [API](#api)

+## Overview

-# This Quiz App is designed to provide a seamless and # # interactive experience for users to take quizzes.
+The Quiz App is designed to provide a seamless and # # interactive experience for users to take quizzes.

 ## Technologies Used